JuliaQX/QXTools.jl/docs/src/index.md

 QXSim ties together a number of other Julia packages which are also part of the QuantEx project.
-These include QXZoo for generating and manipulating quantum circuits, QXTns for representing and manipulating tensor networks, QXGraph which implements a number of graph algorithms for finding good contraction plans and finally QXRun which is designed to run on large distributed clusters and carry out the computations using input files generated using QXSim.
+These include QXZoo for generating and manipulating quantum circuits, QXTns for representing and manipulating tensor networks, QXGraphDecompositions which implements a number of graph algorithms for finding good contraction plans and finally QXRun which is designed to run on large distributed clusters and carry out the computations using input files generated using QXSim.

 The design and implementation of QXSim and related packages was inspired by many other frameworks and packages including ITensors, TensorOperations.jl, OMEinsum.jl, Yao.jl, TAL-SH and ExaTN.